ScottLogic/blog/_posts/2023-05-04-langchain-mini.md

 image: ceberhardt/assets/ai.png
 ---

 [LangChain](https://github.com/hwchase17/langchain) has become a tremendously popular toolkit for building a wide range of LLM-powered applications, including chat, Q&A and document search.
-In this blogpost I re-implement some of the novel LangChain functionality as a learning exercise, looking at the low-level prompts it uses to create these higher level capabilities.
+In this blogpost I re-implement some of the novel LangChain functionality as a learning exercise, looking at the low-level prompts it uses to create these higher-level capabilities.

 Anyone who has used GPT, or other Large Language Models (LLMs), will be familiar with the concept of [prompt engineering](https://en.wikipedia.org/wiki/Prompt_engineering), the art of creating the correct verbiage to guide these language models towards the expected behaviour.
 However, as standard prompt patterns have emerged, we've seen prompt engineering fade into the background a little, replaced by traditional and more familiar APIs.
 LangChain is a great example of this, allowing you to build an impressive array of LLM-powered applications, without once having to construct a prompt directly.
 There is clearly a lot of demand for this, with the project attracting 30k GitHub stars, and [millions in VC funding](https://blog.langchain.dev/announcing-our-10m-seed-round-led-by-benchmark/).

-I recently started using LangChain, and found myself wondering how it works under-the-hood, what prompts is it sending to GPT?
+I recently started using LangChain, and found myself wondering how it works under-the-hood.
+I wondered what prompts is it sending to GPT?

 I find that a great way to understand a particular technology or framework is to try and re-implement it yourself.
 The goal is not to cover all of the features, or create a fully useable API.
 Rather, it is to concentrate on the interesting parts, which can often be implemented with relative ease.
 The understanding you gain from this process is tremendously useful, especially with nascent technologies (such as LangChain), where their strengths and weaknesses are not fully known.